jacobgraven/portfolio-website/README.md

 ## To see the live website, visit [jgraven.com](https://jgraven.com).

-Note: because of poor planning early on, the site is not fully responsive and it does not adapt well to mobile devices.
-I plan on redesigning the current content so that it focuses on mobile layouts first.
+Because of poor planning early on, the site is not fully responsive and it does not adapt well to mobile devices.
+I plan on redesigning the current content so that it focuses on mobile screens first rather than desktop computers (or larger screens).